It’s a common question: “How do I become a writer?”

 Want to write historical romances?
 Study your favorite period of history and read the novels written at that time.
 Good information isn’t hard to find.
 Try searching with (for example) “victorian age history” and “victorian literature.”

-Want to write personal essays?
-Read them.
+And if personal essays are more your thing, read them.
 Learn how to write them.
 Want to write a novel?
-Pick through the endless amount of information available online, read, and apply.
+Pick through the endless amount of information available online, read, rinse, and repeat.
 Start here, and be sure to check out the wealth of information on the NaNoWriMo site.
 NaNoWriMo takes place in November, but the organization offers other free programs, like Camp NaNoWriMo.

 8. Take on challenges.